How to enroll in a Dual Eligible Special Needs Plan, or D-SNP

 In general, you’re eligible for Medicare if you’re over age 65.
 You may be eligible earlier if you have a disability or certain conditions like end-stage renal disease.

-If you’re already on both Medicare and Medicaid, then you automatically qualify for a D-SNP.
-All you need to do is provide proof of both your Medicare and Medicaid cards, says Michelle Katz, LPN, MSN, a health care advocate in the Washington, D.C. area.
+If you’re already on both Medicare and Medicaid, then you automatically qualify.
+All you need to do is provide proof of both your Medicare and Medicaid cards.

 Step 2.
-Research the available D-SNP options in your area
+Research the available options in your area

-There are a lot of different D-SNPs out there.
-You’ll want to compare them based on cost, coverage and benefits, says Friedell.
+There are a lot of different plans out there.
+You’ll want to compare them based on cost, coverage and benefits.
 This can get confusing, so it’s another good time to get help from a licensed agent.

 Another option: Check out the website of the health plan you’re interested in.
 For example, Aetna has a free online tool that makes it easy to search for and compare plans in your service area that may fit your needs.
 All you need is your ZIP code to get started.